 When dancers learn Casino Rueda moves, they become very versatile dancers because these steps are adaptable for “one on one” Salsa as well.
 They can be danced in the Rueda circle or in partnership Salsa at a club.
-And the moves look very sharp in my opinion.

 Above: Barb and Mike at practice.

 Followers who aren’t accustomed to Casino style Salsa may not do the tap easily.
 But note that if you find this to be a problem it is possible to do all of the moves without ever tapping.
 You just go into the “body” of the move and eliminate the tap.
 The tap isn’t part of the move and isn’t really essential.
 In fact, some groups don’t ever do a tap on the eighth beat, which proves that it is possible to them them that way!!

-(For a discussion of the role of taps in Cuban versus Miami styles of Casino Rueda, you can click here to visit the page on this site that covers different styles of Salsa.)
+When dancers know Casino Rueda moves, then they can be blended, creating a nice sequence of dance movement.
+One move just flows into the next. (see more on this on the "blending moves" page of this website).
 In Florida, where Casino Rueda is very popular, dancers generally learn Salsa through these moves, and the club dancing has a distinctly Casino character.
 Personally, I think it looks smooth but intricate.
 Click here for a video of one on one dancing using mostly Casino-Rueda style Salsa moves.

 Cedric and Dalinah performing a turn.

 It is my belief that hour for hour, students will come out with a greater “vocabulary” of moves and those moves will be lengthier and more complex than they would have learned in an equivalent one on one Salsa class.
 This is because there is a concrete set of moves that gets reviewed constantly and can be blended with other moves in many different ways.
 In a typical Salsa class, one is more likely to cover just a few moves in one hour.
 Rueda circles are relentless in doing many, many moves over and over as the music pounds away.